LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/knowledge-bases.md

 After you've made changes to the Google sheet that's linked to the knowledge base, sync the knowledge base to update it with the content.

 {: .important}
 This action overwrites the content in the knowledge base with the content in the Google sheet, so use caution when performing this.
-Also be aware that all new articles in the sheet are enabled by default (which means they are returned in knowledge base searches in Knowledge Base integrations), so ensure the contents of the sheet are suitable before you sync.
+Also be aware that all new articles in the sheet are enabled by default (which means they are returned in knowledge base searches in KnowledgeAI integrations), so ensure the contents of the sheet are suitable before you sync.
 You can disable articles on a per article basis, as described [here](knowledgeai-internal-knowledge-bases-articles.html#enable-or-disable-an-article).

 Before performing a sync, make sure the Google sheet includes the "id" column that contains the IDs for all existing articles.
 If it doesn't, update the sheet accordingly before syncing.